ramiccodes/binondo/README.md

 # binondo
-This is the first website that I utilized my knowledge of React.
+This is the website that I utilized my knowledge of React.
 (Finished October 5, 2022)

 Video credits to Pexels creators: